-Edited by Seighart, Charmed, Anonymous, Maria Sharon Ubando and 3 others
+Edited by Seighart, Charmed, Maria Sharon Ubando, Robbi and 2 others

 The first impression is very important when meeting someone for the first time.
 Especially so when it comes to things like job interviews and parties, where we likely want to see that person again.
 It all comes down to how we present ourselves in that one moment.
 Whether intentional or not, we can be judgmental about people we meet for the first time.
 This often has to do with stereotypes and our past experiences with people who show similar qualities.
 Although it's often wrong and unfair, it's human nature to categorize people before we get to know them.
 We subconsciously try to fit them into our current ideas of how people should look and behave.
 Whether we're applying for jobs, being introduced to a new circle of friends, or meeting our fiance's parents for the first time, it's important to make a good first impression.
 Some people place more importance on the first impression than others, so follow the tips in the article below to put your best foot forward.

 - 1Dress to impress.Whether you're dressing for an interview or looking to impress someone special at a party, it is important that you dress accordingly.
 One of the first things people notice is how you dress.
 Be mindful of the occasion and try not to come under-dressed.
 Always wear clothes that you're comfortable in.
 Make sure your clothes fit well so you don't look or feel awkward.
 If you plan to wear heels, make sure that they're not going to hurt your feet.
 Also, remember that your shoes, accessories, hair, and makeup are all things people notice when they first meet you, so make sure they're all clean and neat, and that they display the type of image that you want to project.Advertisement